This is based on opinion. Please don't list it on a work's trope example list.

-Chris' reveal of his past to Gordie, and Gordie's own breakdown after they find Ray Broward's body.
+Chris' reveal of his past to Gordie, and Gordie's own breakdown after they find Ray Brower's body.

 The scene with the body, for that matter.

 "The kid wasn't sick.
 The kid wasn't sleeping.
 The kid was dead."

 The reason the story is being told, and the fates of Gordie's friends, with the final narration revealing how Teddy never got to live his dream of joining the Army and Chris' life came to sudden and pointless end, in spite of how hard he worked to build a future for himself.
 Made worse when the last shot of Chris is just him fading away...Then you remember how River Phoenix died and it adds a terrible layer of heartbreak.

 The mention of how Vern and Teddy both eventually became just another two faces in the halls.
 A sad reminder that sometimes, no matter how close you are or what sort of bonding experiences you've shared, once-dear friends may still someday drift out of your life and go their separate ways without you.

 "Friends come in and out of your life like busboys in a restaurant, did you ever notice that?"
 Sad, but true.